gvwilson/thirdbit/src/fiction/iffy/index.md

 So Iffy had forgiven der,
 secretly relieved that de didn't seem to care that Iffy was different.

-Iffy handed the box of dronelets back to First with a shrug.
+Iffy started to hand the box of dronelets back to First, but the mechanic waved it away.
-"Anythin' comes t' mind, you gi's a scutch, aright?," de said, tucking them back under der workbench.
+"You might as well hang unna them.
+They come some profit by you,
+you tuck me a share, aye?
-"Either up,
+Either up,
 happy t'have yez fer dinner."

 "Or a sleepover,"